The Century Foundation Inc

 How does The Century Foundation Inc spend its money?

 The Century Foundation Inc directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to The Century Foundation Inc tax-deductible?